The Best Blenders

 The Cuisinart, NutriBullet, and Vitamix did the best job blending the kale.
 Our taste-testers picked these out as not even having a trace of grit.
 On the other end of the spectrum, the Hamilton Beach was completely stalled by the kale.
 The longer we let it whir, the frothier the coconut water became, climbing higher in our pitcher even as the fruit and kale remained motionless.

-For our next test, we wanted to see how well the blenders crushed ice and how well they pulverized nuts and oats into a fine powder.
+For our final test, we wanted to see how well the blenders crushed ice.
 Weak motors can leave large chunks or shavings of ice and can stall on large pieces of frozen fruit.
 The best blenders won’t require us to crush our ice or chop up frozen strawberries beforehand.
 Fortunately, all of our remaining contenders passed this test without a problem.

 Best Budget Blender